Todo modo: Plot

-During a mysterious epidemic in Italy, numerous political leaders, industrialists, bankers, and business leaders of the ruling party, the Christian Democrats, arrive in a hotel called Zafer.
+During a mysterious epidemic in Italy, numerous political leaders, industrialists, bankers, and business leaders of the ruling party, the Christian Democracy (Italy), arrive in a hotel called Zafer.
 With the party's central figure, president M., in their midst, they have gathered for an annual three-day retreat, inspired by the Spiritual Exercises of Ignatius of Loyola.
 The retreat acts as an atonement for their past crimes of corruption and unethical practices, and a renewal of the party's structure, leaders, and interests in order to maintain power in the country.
 The religious exercises are practiced under the guidance of priest Don Gaetano, who dominates all those at the retreat.
 Over the course of the next three days, one by one the leading figures of the party fall victim to a murder series, despite investigations by the police.
 In the last scene, M., the sole survivor of the party, walks through the terrain outside of the hotel, where the corpses of the murdered have been piled up.
 Reciting Loyola's spiritual exercises, he asks his chauffeur to kill him.